spinspire/pocketbase-sveltekit-starter/README.md

 With `DEV=true`, changes to Svelte code hot-reload instantly via Vite HMR.
 Changes to PocketBase JS hooks (`pb/pb_hooks/`) auto-reload.
 Changes to Go code (`pb/main.go`) require `RELEASE=custom` and `modd` for live reload.
+The `ref-ui` page (`/ref-ui`) is a living style guide showing all UI components, patterns, and oat-css usage — check it before building new features.

 This setup turns off automatic generation of database migration files by setting `--automigrate=false`.
 You can still generate migration files manually by running `pocketbase migrate create <name>` or `pocketbase migrate collections` to create migration files for your collections.